-The top of the dinosaur was almost completely covered with thick oval plates that were attached to its tough, leathery skin.
-This armor consisted of massive knobs and plates of bone, known as osteoderms or scutes, which are also common on crocodiles, armadillos and some lizards.
+The top of the dinosaur was almost completely covered with thick armor consisting of massive knobs and oval plates of bone, known as osteoderms or scutes, which are also common on crocodiles, armadillos and some lizards.
 "They are bones that form within the skin, just like crocodiles," Carpenter, who's the director of the USU Eastern Prehistoric Museum in Utah, told Live Science.

 What did Ankylosaurus eat?

 Ankylosaurus grazed on low-lying plants.
 The dinosaur's triangular skull was wider than it was long and had a narrow beak at the end to aid in stripping leaves from plants.
 Its small leaf-shaped teeth were not designed to break up large plants and it had no grinding teeth.
-The dinosaur is believed to have had some sort of fermentation chamber or other internal mechanism for breaking down the massive amounts of un-chewed plants it ate, according to Carpenter's 2004 analysis.
+A broadness to part of its ribcage suggests Ankylosaurus had some sort of fermentation digestive system to break down the massive amounts of un-chewed plants it ate, according to Carpenter's 2004 analysis.

-A team led by American paleontologist Barnum Brown discovered the first Ankylosaurus fossil — which included the top of a skull, as well as vertebrae, ribs, part of a shoulder girdle piece and armor — in the Hell Creek Formation of Montana in 1906.
+A team led by American paleontologist Barnum Brown discovered the first Ankylosaurus fossil — which included the top of a skull, vertebrae, ribs, a shoulder girdle piece and armor — in the Hell Creek Formation of Montana in 1906.

-Brown unearthed other Ankylosaurus remains, including scattered pieces of fossilized armor that he initially attributed to another dinosaur he called Dynamosaurus but are now believed to be Ankylosaurus fossils.
-He unearthed his third specimen in Alberta in 1910 when on an expedition at the Scollard Formation.
-This discovery included a complete skull and the first known tail club as well as ribs, limb bones and armor.
+Six years later, Brown unearthed Ankylosaurus osteoderms, which he initially thought belonged to another type of dinosaur.
+He unearthed his third set of Ankylosaurus remains in Alberta in 1910 when on an expedition at the Scollard Formation — it included ribs, limb bones, armor, a complete skull and the first known tail club.
 All three of Brown's finds are housed at New York's American Museum of Natural History.
 In 1947, Charles M. Sternberg discovered the largest known Ankylosaurus skull.

 - Allosaurus: Facts About the 'Different Lizard'